 - 2 (28 ounce) cans Italian-style whole (plum-shaped) tomatoes drained and chopped

-- 1 red jalapeño chile seeded and finely chopped
+- 1 red jalapeño pepper seeded and finely chopped

 - 1/2 cup pitted kalamata olives sliced

 - In a large Dutch oven or stock pot, heat oil over medium-high heat until shimmering.
 Add garlic and cook until garlic has turned golden, but not scorched, about 5 minutes.
 Remove garlic and discard.